Locally rigid $\infty$-categories: Atomic maps

 \begin{defn} Let $\M$ be a $\V$-module, and $x\in\M$.
 We let $\at_\M^\V(x,-)$, or simply $\at_\M(x,-)$ if $\V$ is clear from context, denote the image of $\hom_\M(x,-) : \M\to \V$ under the right adjoint to the inclusion $\Fun^L_\V(\M,\V)\subset \Fun_{\V}(\M,\V)$; i.e. $\at_\M^\V(x,-)\to \hom_\M(x,-)$ is the terminal $\V$-linear, colimit preserving functor with a lax $\V$-linear map to $\hom(x,-)$.

 We say a morphism $f:x\to y$ in $\M$ is $\V$-atomic, or atomic if $\V$ is understood, if the classifying morphism $\one_\V\to \hom_\M(x,y)$ admits a lift to $\at_\M(x,y)$ along the canonical map $\at_\M(x,y)\to \hom_\M(x,y)$. \end{defn} \begin{rmk} Equivalently, a map $f:x\to y$ is $\V$-atomic if and only if there exists a $\V$-linear, colimit preserving functor $h$ with a map $h\to\hom(x,-)$ such that $f $ lifts to $h(y)$.
 In this sense, $\V$-atomic maps are analogues of strongly compact maps.
 In particular, for $\V=\Sp$, they are exactly the same as strongly compact maps in the sense of \cite[Definition 2.5]{maindbl}. \end{rmk} \begin{cor} Let $\V=\Sp$, and $\M\in\PrL_{\st}$.
 A map $f:x\to y$ in $\M$ is $\Sp$-atomic if and only if it is strongly compact.
+If $\M$ is dualizable, then any weakly compact map is $\Sp$-atomic. \end{cor} \begin{proof} A priori, strongly compact morphisms are defined in terms of filtered colimit preserving functors $f:\M\to \Ss$ and maps $f\to \Map(x,-)$, while $\Sp$-atomic morphisms are defined in terms of filtered colimit preserving, exact functors $g:\M\to \Sp$ and maps $g\to \map(x,-)$.
+Thus, it is clear that a $\Sp$-atomic map is strongly compact, since $\Omega^\infty$ preserves filtered colimits and sends $\map(x,-)$ to $\Map(x,-)$.

-If $\M$ is dualizable, then any weakly compact map is $\Sp$-atomic. \end{cor} We were not able to answer the following question: \begin{ques} If $\M$ is not dualizable, is every weakly compact map strongly compact, i.e. $\Sp$-atomic ? \end{ques} \begin{proof}
+On the other hand, $\Map(x,-):\M\to\Ss$ is a $1$-excisive reduced functor, so if $f:\M\to \Ss$ is filtered colimit preserving and has a map $f\to \Map(x,-)$, then taking an excisive approximation of $f$ and using the fact that exact functors $\M\to\Sp$ are equivalent to excisive reduced functors $\M\to \Ss$, we find that $f\to \Map(x,-)$ factors through a map obtained as $\Omega^\infty$ of a map $g\to \map(x,-)$, where $g:\M\to \Sp$ is filtered colimit preserving\footnote{This uses that excisive approximations of filtered colimit-preserving functors preserve filtered colimits. } and exact.
+Thus, a strongly compact map is $\Sp$-atomic. \end{proof} We were not able to answer the following question: \begin{ques} If $\M$ is not dualizable, is every weakly compact map strongly compact, i.e. $\Sp$-atomic ? \end{ques} \begin{proof}

 The first half of the claim is \Cref{rmk:atomicstrongcompact}.
 The second half follows from the first together with \cite[Example 2.20]{maindbl}. \end{proof} \begin{obs} If the unit $\one_\V$ is $\kappa$-compact, then any $\V$-atomic map is a (strongly) $\kappa$-compact map. \end{obs} \begin{ex} If $\M=\V$, the right adjoint $\Fun_{\V}(\V,\V)\to \Fun^L_\V(\V,\V)\simeq \V$ has an explicit description as $f\mapsto f(\one_\V)\otimes -$.
 This can be proved using an explicit unit and co-unit.